 Intellipaat is one of the best organizations for Tableau training.
-As you know Tableau has been consistently placed among Leaders in the Gartner Magic Quadrant for Business Intelligence domain.
-In the field of Data Visualization clearly Tableau is unbeatable.
-The Intellipaat Tableau training is the most comprehensive course packed with real time and highly relevant projects, assignments and course material specially designed by industry experts to help you learn Tableau.
-All our Tableau certification training course content is aligned towards clearing the Tableau Desktop Qualified Associate Exam Certification.
+As you know Tableau has been consistently placed among the Leaders in the Gartner Magic Quadrant for Business Intelligence domain.
+In the field of data visualization, clearly, Tableau is unbeatable.
+The Intellipaat Tableau training is the most comprehensive course packed with real-time and highly relevant projects, assignments and course material specially designed by industry experts to help you learn Tableau.
+Our Tableau certification training course content is aligned toward clearing the Tableau Desktop Qualified Associate Certification exam.

-Upon completion of the Tableau certification training course you can apply for some of the best jobs in top MNCs around the world at top salaries.
-Intellipaat offers lifetime access to videos, course materials, 24/7 Support, and course material upgrading to latest version at no extra fees.
-Hence it is clearly a one-time investment.
+Upon the completion of the Tableau certification training course, you can apply for some of the best jobs in top MNCs around the world at top salaries.
+Intellipaat offers lifetime access to videos, course materials, 24/7 support and course material upgrading to the latest version at no extra fee.
+Hence, it is clearly a one-time investment.

-The Intellipaat Certification is awarded upon successfully completing the project work and after reviewing by experts.
-The Intellipaat certification is recognized in some of the biggest companies like Cisco, Cognizant, Mu Sigma, TCS, Genpact, Hexaware, Sony, Ericsson among others.
+Intellipaat Course Completion Certificate will be awarded upon the completion of the project work (after the expert review) and upon scoring at least 60% marks in the quiz.
+Intellipaat certification is well recognized in top MNCs like Cisco, Cognizant, Mu Sigma, TCS, Genpact, Hexaware, Sony, Ericsson and others.